 This policy brief examines the 2021 renewal of the mandate of the UN Security Council’s Counter-Terrorism Committee Executive Directorate (CTED) and seven key issues Security Council members must grapple with as part of the renewal: (1) assessments, (2) facilitation of technical assistance, (3) research and analysis, (4) partnerships, (5) mandate expansion, (6) human rights, and (7) monitoring and evaluation.

-To support Security Council members in their reconsideration of CTED’s mandate this year, the Global Center and the International Peace Institute undertook an extensive research and consultation process.
+To support Security Council members in their reconsideration of CTED’s mandate, the Global Center and the International Peace Institute undertook an extensive research and consultation process.
 A broad range of stakeholders were consulted, including current CTC members and other UN member states, UN representatives, and civil society actors.
 Information was gathered through a widely distributed survey, bilateral interviews, three focus-group discussions, and two workshops held on 28 July and 3 November 2021.
 Along with providing analysis of the implementation of CTED’s mandate, the intention was to provide an informal Track II setting for member states and other stakeholders to engage on priorities for the mandate renewal and to solicit input into the formal negotiation process from underrepresented parties, including civil society.
 This brief outlines findings and recommendations for the renewal of CTED’s mandate, building on this research and consultation process.

 Subscribe to receive periodic email updates and the Global Center Newsletters